wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 ### Retaining and releasing handles

-A WrenHandle is an opaque wrapper around an object of any type, but just as important, it's a *persistent* one.
+A handle is an opaque wrapper around an object of any type, but just as important, it's a *persistent* one.
 When Wren gives you a pointer to a WrenHandle, it guarantees that that pointer remains valid.
 You can keep it around as long as you want.
-Even if a garbage collection occurs, Wren will ensure all of the WrenHandles and the objects they wrap are kept safely in memory.
+Even if a garbage collection occurs, Wren will ensure all of the handle and the objects they wrap are kept safely in memory.

 Internally, Wren keeps a list of all of the WrenHandles that have been created.
 That way, during garbage collection, it can find them all and make sure their